hexive/sunpaper/README.md

 2. [wallutils](https://github.com/xyproto/wallutils) (for `setwallpaper`)
 3. [Font Awesome](https://fontawesome.com) (optionally, for waybar status icon)

-Make sure these utilies are already installed.
+Make sure these utilities are already installed.
 Depending on your distro they may be available within community repositories.
 If not, these are both pretty easy to build from github source.

 ## Install